mariusz-schimke/GiGraph/README.md

 </p>

 Note that there is also an ***AddRange*** method available on the node collection, and it differs from the mentioned *Add* overload in that it adds multiple nodes with individual lists of attributes for each.

-Have in mind that **a node does not necessarily have to be added to the nodes collection** of the graph, subgraph or cluster if you are not going to set its attributes or its layout.
-As long as it is not an isolated node, which means that any edge uses it as an endpoint, it will be visualized.